 This post may contain affiliate links.

 Instead of planning exactly what I’ll eat at which meal each day, I think about the week as a whole.
-I decide that sometime during the week I’d like to eat a meal.
-I keep it very simple and repeat the same meal a few times.
+I decide that sometime during the week I’d like to eat a certain meal.
+I keep it very simple and usually repeat the same meal a few times.

 Repeating meals is smart!
 It ensures that leftovers will be eaten and all ingredients will be used.
 It also means that you can have leftovers for dinner one or two nights a week and that will save you a ton of cooking and clean-up time.